-Now is the time for stunning fall foliage and fall train rides in Michigan are one of my favorite ways to celebrate fall in Michigan.
+Now is the time for stunning fall foliage and fall train rides in Michigan, one of my favorite ways to celebrate fall in Michigan.

 The vibrant colors of fall in Michigan can’t be missed and what better way to see them than with a fun-filled train ride through the Great Lake State?
 Steam trains might be a thing of the past in some places but not in Michigan!

-Fall color train tours are a perfect way to see Michigan’s fall color in action, with the added bonus of the special feeling that comes when traveling by train.
-It’s a perfect way to explore Michigan in style!
+Whether you’re looking for a autumn day trip to see Michigan at peak fall colors, fall color train tours are a perfect way to see Michigan’s fall color in action.
+With the added bonus of the special feeling that comes when traveling by train, it’s a perfect way to explore Michigan in style!

 Where to Find Fall Color Train Tours in Michigan